rust-lang/rfcs/text/0000-style-team.md

 ## Team structure and membership

-The Rust style team will be a subteam of both the rustfmt team and the Rust language team.
-(For the purposes of structures that currently require a team to have only one parent team, such as the `rust-lang/team` repository, the Rust style team will have the rustfmt team as its parent team.)
+The Rust style team will be a subteam of the Rust language team.
+In addition, the style team will maintain a close working relationship with the rustfmt team.

 The initial members of the style team shall be:
 - Lead: Caleb Cartwright (@calebcartwright)